Zalan148/AutomationAssessmentMobileAppNative/README.md

 14) Path to android SDK location will need to be added to environment variables
 15) Start session in Appium Inspector
 16) Highlight TestRunner class -> right click 'Run TestRunner'

+If only need to run tests do following:
+1) Launch Intellij
+2) cmd prompt -> appium --address 127.0.0.1 --port 4723 --base-path /wd/hub --use-plugins=element-wait
+3) Launch appium inspector but don't start session yet
+4) Launch Android Studio  and start virtual device
+5) In appium inspector make sure 127.0.0.1, 4723 and /wd/hub are included
+6) Start session in appium inspector
+7) Don't need to uninstall the app if already present in device and don't need to close everything down in device
+8) In intellij right click TestRunner class -> Run 'TestRunner'.
+All scenarios tagged will run.
+9) For reporting of results go to target folder -> HTMLReports -> right click report.html -> open in explorer -> double click file